 Managing a restaurant is challenging because you have to maintain a balance between supporting employees and holding them responsible for meeting the expectations associated with their position.
 You can help set an example by listening to your staff, implementing good ideas and suggestions, showing enthusiasm, and following restaurant policies yourself.

-Pro Tip: Put your team goals and boundaries in writing and go over them with your employees so that everyone is on the same page.
+Pro Tip: Put your restaurant mission and team goals and boundaries in writing and go over them with your employees so that everyone is on the same page.
 Also, make this information easily accessible by displaying it in a common area or making it available via your chosen restaurant communication system.

 The Basics of Labor Productivity